Postgraduate research project

 Optical fibres can transport light over long distances with very low loss.
 However, transporting quantum bits (qubits) using photons suffers from the interaction of the qubits with the glass through which the light propagates in traditional optical fibres.
 Qubits are also often generated at wavelengths where optical fibres do not have low attenuation, severely reducing the distance over which they can be transported.

-The project is supported by Microsoft Azure.
+The project is supported by a collaboration with Microsoft Azure.